Rokhnir/Project-MFB/README.md

 # License

-The ISC License 2023 - URSI.
+ISC License 2023 - URSI.
 Please have a look at the [LICENSE](LICENSE) for more details.

 [(Back to top)](#table-of-contents)